OUALIID/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

     <li><a href="#application-server">Application Server</a></li>
     <li><a href="#database">Database</a></li>
   </ul>

+<h2>Introduction</h2>
+<p>When you type "https://www.google.com" into your web browser and hit Enter, you initiate a fascinating journey that involves various components working together to fetch and display the requested webpage.
+This comprehensive guide will unravel the intricacies of this process, explaining each step clearly and concisely while incorporating visual aids for an easier understanding.</p>

   <h2 id="dns-request">DNS Request:</h2>
   <p>The journey begins with a DNS (Domain Name System) request.
 DNS servers act as the internet's equivalent of a phone book, translating user-friendly domain names like "www.google.com" into the IP address necessary for your computer to locate the Google server on the internet.</p>